Everett Repetitive Stress Injury Lawyer

 • Other repetitive stress injuries and injuries caused by overuse.

-One of the most common reasons why workers diagnosed with a repetitive stress injury get their social security disability claims denied is because they fail to prove several elements of their claim:
+One of the most common reasons why workers diagnosed with a repetitive stress injury get their social security disability claims denied is that they fail to prove several elements of their claim:

 • That their RSI injury limits their ability to work or provide for themselves financially (you will have to prove that your condition will prevent you from working for at least 12 months); and

-• That their RSI injury prevents them from finding a new job that encompasses their training, skills, experience, and education.
+• Their RSI injury prevents them from finding a new job that encompasses their training, skills, experience, and education.

 “In other words,” explains our experienced repetitive stress injury and social security disability attorney in Everett, “If there’s even the slightest chance that you have the ability to continue working or seek alternative employment, or may need rest or physical therapy to continue working or get a new job, your claim will most likely be denied.”

 Whether or not it makes sense to apply for social security disability benefits with a repetitive stress injury depends on many factors in your case, which is why it’s advised that you seek legal help from an experienced attorney.
-Schedule a free consultation today by calling at 425-212-9165.
+Schedule a free consultation today by calling 800-529-0842.

 Frequently Asked Questions About Personal Injury Cases